arungudelli/python.shiksha/content/en/tips/remove-key-from-dictionary.md

 ## Using dictionary comprehension to remove a key

-As said at first, dictionary in python is a very _flexible_ data type and for that reason itself, we can use the dictionary comprehension method to create a new dictionary dynamically which contains the copy of the original dictionary, only without the key we wanted to remove.
+As said at first, dictionary in Python is a very _flexible_ data type and for that reason itself, we can use the dictionary comprehension method to create a new dictionary dynamically which contains the copy of the original dictionary, only without the key we wanted to remove.

 Still confused?
 Let’s check its implementation.